phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 713
+#Number of Trump Tweets: 1112
-#Number of Clinton Tweets: 696
-#Number of Sanders Tweets: 430
+#Number of Sanders Tweets: 633
-#Number of Cruz Tweets: 407
+#Number of Cruz Tweets: 601
-#Number of Rubio Tweets: 354
+#Number of Rubio Tweets: 515
-#Number of Carson Tweets: 69
+#Number of Carson Tweets: 96
 #Total Number of Tweets:
+#Number of Clinton Tweets:
 ---
 ---